CVE-2025-43273

 Remediation

-Compensating Controls: Ensure that Endpoint Detection and Response (EDR) agents are updated and active to detect and block malicious activity occurring within the environment.
+Compensating Controls: Ensure that Endpoint Detection and Response (EDR) agents are active to detect anomalous process behavior indicative of sandbox escape attempts.

 Exploitation status